janbrunrasmussen/pastpath/README.md

 - Get a binary (for now you build it) and put it in an appropriate location
 - Define a config file with your browser information
-- Make the binary run using your favorite service manager
+- Make the binary run using your favorite service manager (systemd, launchd etc.)

 Then go to the web page and search your history at `http://localhost:10000` (or whatever port you configured).